sjilo/qdbp/content/posts/döme.md

 date: '2018-11-17T17:49:47+02:00'
 thumbnail: /img/uploads/img_5862.jpg
 ---
-After building a few noise machines, I wanted to build something more musical that still used the widely available CMOS logic chips.
+After building a few noise machines, I wanted to build something more musical that still used the widely available CMOS logic chips but was controlled by an Arduino.
 My main inspiration was [Elliot Williams's Logic Noise series on hackaday.com](https://hackaday.com/tag/logic-noise/page/2/).

 ## Objectives: